 The primary benefits to transferring are the convenience of consolidating your assets, retaining their strong creditor protections, and keeping them accessible via the plan’s loan feature.

-Provided their new plan has a competitive investment menu, many individuals prefer to transfer their account and make a full break with their former employer.
+If the new plan has a competitive investment menu, many individuals prefer to transfer their account and make a full break with their former employer.

 Choice 3: Roll Over Assets to a Traditional Individual Retirement Account (IRA)